Speak to a qualified cancer nurse

 What are the risk factors?

-Smoking and passive smoking – Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.
+Smoking and passive smoking – Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in people with HPV.

-Long-term use of oral contraceptive (the pill) – Research has shown that women who have taken the pill for five years or more are at increased risk of developing cervical cancer.
+Using oral contraceptives (the pill) for a long time – Research has shown that taking the pill for five years or more increases the risk of developing cervical cancer in people with HPV.
 The reason for this is not clear.
 However, the risk is small and the pill can also help protect against other types of cancer, such as uterine and ovarian cancers.
 Talk to your doctor if you are concerned.

-Exposure to diethylstilbestrol (DES) – This is a synthetic (artificial) form of the female hormone oestrogen.
+Exposure to diethylstilbestrol (DES) – This is a manufactured form of the hormone oestrogen.
 DES was prescribed to pregnant women from the 1940s to the early 1970s to prevent miscarriage.
-Studies have shown that the daughters of women who took DES have a small but increased risk of developing a rare type of cervical adenocarcinoma.
+Studies have shown that women exposed to DES because their mother took DES when pregnant have a small but increased risk of developing clear cell adenocarcinoma, a rare type of cervical cancer.

 Understanding Cervical CancerDownload resource